seryalda/wile/README.md

 ## Overview

-DAWG (RAIL DIN Ready Relay Driver Board).
+WILE (RAIL DIN Ready Relay Driver Board).
 This board is purpose-built to address a common need in electronics projects: providing a reliable HV relay driver.
 Its primary goal is to enable low-voltage output controllers like Arduino and ESP microcontrollers to efficiently control higher AC/DC voltage loads such as CONTACTORS.

 📚 Check out the different board versions below: